Strathfield railway station: Railway station

 As part of reconstruction of the station area and for the future electrification of the western and northern rail lines a new Power Signal Box was built at Strathfield.
 This (the third signal box) was located on the Down side parallel to the Down Local at the country end of the station.
 It was built on a resumed, triangular block of land bounded by the Main Western Line to its north and Clarendon Street (Albert Road) to its south.
 The power signal box was the third signal box erected at Strathfield, the previous two signal boxes becoming "mechanical signal boxes".
 Strathfield power signal box controlled all train movements from the Sydney side of Wentworth Road overbridge (east), through Strathfield platforms and the tracks to the north and west of the flyover at the country end.

 When the line from Strathfield to Hornsby was completed in the 1920s, Strathfield became the junction of all trains going north and west - an important rail junction.

+An incident occurred at the station in 1972, in which stationmaster Frank Thompson was killed whilst attempting to subdue a man who had passed through the turnstiles without a ticket and stabbed 4 commuters.
+The incident was commemorated with the placement of a clock and plaque on platform 3 of the station.

 In 1982, as part of the upgrading and modernising of the suburban signalling system the Strathfield power signal box was close to being replaced by the new Strathfield Signal Box complex located at Homebush incorporating a Relay Based Route Locking Signalling System.
 The new complex also replaced signal boxes at Ashfield, North Strathfield, Concord West, Homebush, Flemington Car Sidings, Flemington Goods Junction and Lidcombe.

 Strathfield continues to be a busy and important junction station with the signalling complex at Homebush being the second largest signal box in the Sydney Metropolitan area.

 Rail traffic in the Strathfield area has been controlled from Strathfield signal box, which is actually situated at Homebush, since 1983.
 Signalling at Strathfield is controlled by an entrance-exit (NX) route control panel with an early automatic route setting (ARS) system, which was manufactured by Westinghouse in the United Kingdom.
 This system is connected to double light colour light signals and electro-pneumatic switch machines on the ground.
 The 1926-vintage power box, which had a Westinghouse miniature lever frame, still stands to the west end of platform 8.

+In 1998, the station was upgraded with the provision of lifts on each island platform.